flowcommerce/redux-fetch/README.md

 ##### Static Methods

-* `getAsyncState`: The function passed to `withFetch()` to resolve data requirements for your component.
+* `fetchAsyncState`: The function passed to `withFetch()` to resolve data requirements for your component.

 All the original static methods of the component are hoisted.

 #### Remarks

 * It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: `withFetch(getAsyncState, options)(MyComponent)`.
+The first time with its arguments described above, and a second time, with the component: `withFetch(fetchAsyncState)(MyComponent)`.

 * It does not modify the passed React component.
 It returns a new component that you should use instead.

-* The static `getAsyncState` function is used to resolve the data required before rendering the matched route components for a location.
+* The static `fetchAsyncState` function is used to resolve the data required before rendering the matched route components for a location.

-### `FetchProvider`
+### `FetchRootContainer`

-A React component that provides the context needed for containers created with `withFetch()` in the component hierarchy below to perform their expected behavior.
+A React component that attempts to fulfill the data required in order to render matched decorated route components in the component hierarchy below.

 #### Props

-* `[aggregator: Function]`: A function responsible for fulfilling the data requirements for components matched to a location.
-The application store and router state will be injected into the function when called and it should return a promise that is settled after fetching the required data.

-* `[forceInitialFetch: Boolean]`: By default, the component assumes the store will be rehydrated from data bootstrapped on the server response on first render and will prevent sending requests to the server until the next route change.
-If you instead wanted to force requests even if the store was rehydrated, you can use the `forceInitialFetch` boolean property.
+* `[forceInitialFetch: Boolean]`: If supplied and set to `true`, a request for data will always be made to the server regardless of whether data on the client is available to immediately fulfill the data requirements.

+* `[renderLoading: Function]`: Redux Fetch renders the loading state whenever it cannot immediately fulfill data needed to render.
+By default, nothing is rendered while loading data for the initial render.
+If a previous component was fulfilled and rendered, the default behavior is to continue rendering the previous view.
+You can change this behavior by supplying the `renderLoading` property.
+A `renderLoading` callback can simulate the default behavior by returning `undefined`.
+Notice that this is different from a `renderLoading` callback that returns `null`, which would render nothing whenever data is loading, even if there was a previous view rendered.

+* `[renderFailure: Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
+Error handling behavior can be configured by supplying a callback to the `renderFailure` property.

+* `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the supplied Component by default.
+However, you can change this behavior by supplying a callback to the `renderSuccess` property.
+The `renderSuccess` callback is called with the `children` to be rendered.

 * `routerProps: RouterState`: The React Router properties normally injected into `RouterContext` that represent the current state of the router.

 #### Remarks

-* You should only set `forceInitialFetch` to `true` on the client-side.
+* You should only have to set `forceInitialFetch` to `true` on the client-side.
+The requests sent to the server depend on your implementation.
+For example, you may have implemented the Redux asynchronous action dispatched in `fetchAsyncState` to avoid sending a request when the data already exist in the Redux store.

 ### `useFetch([options])`

-A React Router middleware that provides the context needed for containers created with `withFetch()` in the component hierarchy below.
+A React Router middleware that that attempts to fulfill the data required in order to render matched decorated route components in the component hierarchy below.

 #### Arguments

-* `[options: Object]`: Same options available to `FetchProvider` as props with the exception of `routerProps`.
+* `[options: Object]`: Same options available for `FetchRootContainer` as props with the exception of `routerProps` since it can be inferred.

-### `fetchAsyncState(store, routerState)`
+### `fetchRouteData(routerProps)`

-An utility that you would normally use on the server-side to fetch the data required before rendering matched route components.
+An asynchronous action creator that you would normally dispatch on the server-side to fetch the data required before rendering matched route components.

-The three arguments you should inject into the `fetchAsyncState` are:
+The arguments you should inject into the `fetchRouteData` are:

-  - `store`: A Redux store instance that will be hydrated with the application state before rendering you route components.

-  - [`routerState: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.
+  - [`routerProps: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.

 ## Acknowledgments